Dancing in a Temporary Location:

 All other parents, caregivers, and family members are not allowed to enter the studio unless given special permission by the director.
-Caregivers can drop dancers off at the entrance of whichever location their class is held, where a staff member will receive them.
+Caregivers can bring dancers up to the studio door entrance to ensure a safe drop-off.

 Taking Temperatures and Screening

 All dancers will be screened and their temperatures taken upon entrance to class.
 If anyone displays a higher than normal temperature, they will be asked to go home, and may participate in their class remotely.

 All dancers, staff, and caregivers are required to wear a mask at all times.
 If you are still in search of the perfect mask, please let us know and we can recommend some of our favorites!
 We will have surgical masks available for anyone who needs them.
 Teachers are cognizant of the difficulty of mask-wearing while dancing, and will adjust their classes accordingly to provide more breaks.
 Anyone who resists wearing a mask will be asked to leave and will not be offered a refund.

 Dancers and staff will be reminded and otherwise encouraged to sanitize and/or wash their hands frequently.
 Sanitizer and soap will be plentiful.
 We recommend finding a good moisturizer for the dry winter months!

 We will enforce social distancing inside and outside of the classroom.
 We ask that dancers and staff remind each other often to keep their distance!
 While dancing, we will enforce 6 feet of distance between people.

 Gender neutral bathrooms are available, but not dressing rooms.
 If at all possible, we ask dancers to arrive in their dance clothes under their street clothes.
 For those who are rushing from school or other activities, they may use the bathroom to change.